 I saved my 60-cent allowance and bought a crystal radio and then listened to it for hours.
 And my eyes filled with wonder when my dad said that in Poland he used to build them with potatoes for power (with lemons?) and a rock (crystal).
 I'll bet his worked better than mine.
 Of course, he's the same fella that told me all they had to eat were potatoes, and he used to walk barefoot to school, uphill and against the wind, both ways.

 And I believed it.
 I guess I'll have to test that and get back to you.

 Kirk: Thank you for taking so much time to answer all of these questions and in the manner you answered them, complete with detailed research and analysis.
 On behalf of everyone here, we look forward to reading your new book and visiting your website!

 * To say the least, Tom raised the bar significantly in this monthly feature.
 I hope you enjoyed it as much as I did and that you can utilize of his research to help you achieve your goals.

 -- Thomas Bulkowski

 Copyright © 2008-2013 by Charles Kirk.
 All rights reserved.
+Used with permission from Charles Kirk.
 Welcome to psychiatric voice mail.
 If you are manic depressive, it doesn't matter which button you press.
 No one will answer.